How does Weather Affect Migraine?

 What To Do If Weather Triggers Your Migraine

-Many people ask what they can do if weather is a consistent trigger for them.
-We often recommend strategies to negate some triggers like stress or hormones.
-If specific foods trigger your migraine we recommend avoiding them.
+Many people ask what they can do if the weather is a consistent trigger for them.
+We often recommend strategies to negate some triggers, like stress or hormones.
+If specific foods trigger your migraine, we recommend avoiding them.
 Most people can’t avoid the weather - so what should do in this situation?

 For more great content, follow us: